Nearsoft/jobs/readme.md

 * Solid knowledge of SQL
 * Experience working in an Agile/Scrum development process
 * Experience with performance and/or security testing is a plus

-### Software Engineer in Test
-🏥

-* You are excited to lead and champion our test automation effort throughout the company
-* You are an expert in object-oriented design and experience with the Page Object pattern
-* You have excellent coding skills in Java/Swift/Node.js
-* You have at least 3 years of development and/or test automation experience
-* You are experienced in writing robust, maintainable, and extensible unit, integration, and acceptance tests that assert something useful
-* You have a passion for technology outside the workplace with an interest in the latest open source framework/libraries/tools such as Selenium 2/WebDriver, Selenium Grid, TestNG, JUnit, and Hamcrest

 ## iOS Engineer